Terreii/use-pouchdb/docs/basics/update.md

 `db.get()` and `db.put()` also take their time.
 And if in this time-frame another change did sync, we get a conflict!
 A conflict that throws right away: an [immediate conflict](https://pouchdb.com/guides/conflicts.html).

 In this example we've chosen to handle the immediate conflict by simply trying again.
 We run `update` again, with it still having a reverence to the old todo.
-It'll `get` the new version of the document, check if `done` is desired value, and update the new doc only if not.
+It'll `get` the new version of the document, check if `done` has the desired value, and update the new doc only if not.

 > This dance of conflict resolution is what allows PouchDB to sync!
 It requires you to handle conflicts.
 >